Who is cheaper than Octopus Energy?

 How long does it take to switch energy suppliers if I find a cheaper option?

-Switching energy suppliers usually takes about 2 to 3 weeks.
+Switching energy suppliers usually takes a maximum of 5 working days.
 During this time, your new supplier will handle the process, and there will be no disruption to your energy supply.

 What is the process for switching energy suppliers?